Adoption Act 1958: Provisions

-The Act governed all procedure used in disputed adoption cases, and was designed to safeguard the interests of the child, natural parents and adopters.
+The act governed all procedure used in disputed adoption cases, and was designed to safeguard the interests of the child, natural parents and adopters.
 Application for a case may be made to the County Court, the High Court of Justice or the juvenile courts; in practice, the juvenile courts handled the most cases.
-The Act also created a "provisional adoption order", issuable by the High Court or the County Court, which allows an applicant not domiciled in Britain to legally remove a British child for the purpose of adopting that child under the law of the country in which the applicants live.
+The act also created a "provisional adoption order", issuable by the High Court or the County Court, which allows an applicant not domiciled in Britain to legally remove a British child for the purpose of adopting that child under the law of the country in which the applicants live.
 The Provisional Adoption Order required that the child was in the applicant's care in Britain for at least six months.
 Despite the name this was only a custody order, designed to act as a place holder until the applicant's nation authorised the adoption of the child.
 The order lasted either until the child was legally adopted or turned eighteen years old.
 The name caused problems as many who applied for a Provisional Adoption Order believed that they had been granted a full adoption order, despite legal advice otherwise.
 The result was that in the Adoption Act 1976 the name was changed to reflect its true nature.

-In regards to adoption agencies, the Act allows such agencies to place children not under their control with adopters, such as those looked after by local authorities.
-This required submitting local authorities to the same regulation as adoption agencies, and the Act also allows them to "make and participate in arrangements for the adoption of children".
+In regards to adoption agencies, the act allows such agencies to place children not under their control with adopters, such as those looked after by local authorities.
+This required submitting local authorities to the same regulation as adoption agencies, and the act also allows them to "make and participate in arrangements for the adoption of children".
 Provisions that regulated the adoption procedure were sharply criticised, and the Houghton Committee reported in 1972 that significant reform was needed.
 This became the Adoption Act 1976, which along with the Adoption (Scotland) Act 1978 repealed the 1958 act in its entirety.

+Subsequent developments

+Section 59(2) of, and schedule 6 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.

+The whole act was repealed for England and Wales by section 73(3) of, and schedule 4 to, the Adoption Act 1976, which came into force on 1 January 1988.

+The whole act was repealed for Scotland by section 66(3) of, and schedule 4 to, the Adoption (Scotland) Act 1978, which came into force on 1 September 1984.